ktxg/viz_and_eda/viz_i.md

 ![](viz_i_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 ## Time to facet\!

+We want to take this one panel plot and turn it into a three panel plot, where each of the panels is its own weather station.

 ``` r
 ## creates 3 smooth lines that are the same color as the locations so is kinda hard to see